orionrobots/orionrobots.github.io/wiki/alternating_current.md

 title: Alternating Current
 date: 2005-10-05 22:17:44
 ---
 <p>Alternating Current - commonly known as AC is the term given to a current which goes back and forth - that is, it alternates.
-This kind of transmission has slightly different characteristics from <a class="wiki" href="/wiki/direct_current.html" title="Direct Current">DC</a>.
+This kind of transmission has slightly different characteristics from <a href="/wiki/direct_current.html" title="Direct Current">DC</a>.
 It is suited for use with Electrical transformers, which do not respond at all to a direct current.
 </p>
 <p><img class="img-responsive" src="/galleries/gallery-1-common-images/308-sinewave.gif"/>
 </p>